tauraamui/lilly/README.md

 The libraries API has been intentionally designed to be a as close as possible experience to using the Go based [bubbletea](https://github.com/charmbracelet/bubbletea), from both end users and the devs building with it.

+### tldr:
-tldr; Lilly is being re-written from scratch in conjunction with a new TUI library intended to bring bubbletea to the V community.
+Lilly is being re-written from scratch in conjunction with a new TUI library intended to bring bubbletea to the V community.
 If you would like to track this new implementation all the work is happening on the `petal` branch.

 ## Milestone 1: A pre-alpha release